 Now the Good News

-The good news is now that you know what dental attrition is and what the results of this condition can be for your dog, you should also understand just how important it is to have your vet perform a full oral examination on a regular basis.
+The good news is now that you know what dental attrition is and what the results of this condition can be for your dog, you should also understand just how important it is to have your vet perform a full oral examination and dental cleanings on a regular basis.
 You should also be brushing your dog's teeth on a regular basis--most veterinary dentists recommend brushing them daily.
 This will help to stop and may even reverse many forms of dental disease.
 While this may not stop the teeth from wearing, it can help to slow it down and will make it much easier for your vet to handle any necessary repairs.